jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/skillevents.md

 [Official Documentation](https://developer.amazon.com/docs/smapi/skill-events-in-alexa-skills.html#skill-disabled-event)
 ### Account Linked

-This Skill Event get's triggered, if the user links their account using the companion app/website.
+This Skill Event gets triggered, if the user links their account using the companion app/website.
 The incoming request will also contain the access token, which you can access using `this.getAccessToken()`.

 Enable that event by adding the following to your `subscription` array inside your `events` object in your `skill.json`:
 ```javascript